Noman5237/DesignPatterns/cheatsheets/design-principles.md

 3. Favour composition over inheritance.

 > - It lets you encapsulate a family of algorithms into their own set of classes and also lets you change behaviour at runtime.

+4. Strive for loosely coupled designs between the objects that interact.

+> - Loosely coupled designs allow us to build flexible OO systems that can handle change because they minimize the interdependency between the objects.